seanstephenbrian/admin-dashboard/README.md

 # [admin dashboard](https://seanstephenbrian.github.io/admin-dashboard/)

-this is a design concept for an imaginary admin dashboard, laid out primarily with css grid.
+this is a design concept for an imaginary admin dashboard page, laid out primarily with css grid.

 ![screenshot of the design](https://raw.githubusercontent.com/seanstephenbrian/admin-dashboard/main/img/submission.png)